 Michael G. Potter has served as our Chief Financial Officer since November 2019.
-Previously, from November 2014 to November 2019 Mr. Potter was Chief Financial Officer and Chief Legal Officer at Canadian Solar, a company listed on the Nasdaq Exchange.
+Previously, Mr. Potter worked as a business consultant, including interim Chief Financial Officer work and advising a large pension fund.
+Prior to that, from July 2011 to May 2016, Mr. Potter was Chief Financial Officer and Chief Legal Officer at Canadian Solar, a company listed on the Nasdaq Exchange.
 Prior to that, Mr. Potter spent 10 years in the semiconductor industry holding multiple Chief Financial Officer roles at public companies including Lattice Semiconductor Corporation, Neophotonics and STATS ChipPac.
 Prior to that, Mr. Potter worked for six years at Honeywell in various financing and accounting positions, and at KPMG in Montreal working as an auditor.
 Mr. Potter is a member of the board of Cordelio Power, Inc. and serves as the chair of its audit committee.
-He received a Graduate Diploma of Accountancy from McGill University, and a BComm in Accounting from Concordia University.
+Mr. Potter is a Chartered Professional Accountant (CPA), CA. He received a Graduate Diploma of Public Accountancy from McGill University, and a BComm in Accounting from Concordia University.